 As an educator, I view language and learning as living, social practices.

-My pedagogy draws from sociolinguistics, anthropology, and the arts to create learning environments built on curiosity, dialogue, and reflection.
+My pedagogy draws from applied linguistics, sociolinguistics, anthropology, and the arts to create learning environments built on curiosity, dialogue, and reflection.
 Whether teaching academic writing, cultural studies, or in TESOL, I emphasize how learning takes shape through interaction—with texts, with ideas, and with one another.
 This approach supports steady, attentive engagement in ways that make classroom learning feel both rigorous and relational.

-· Academic writing, rhetoric, and composition
+· Academic rhetoric and composition

-· Sociolinguistics and language ideology
+Sociolinguistics and language ideology

 · Cultural and linguistic anthropology